RedisAI/RedisAI/docs/performance.md

 To get an early sense of what RedisAI is capable of, you can test it with:
 - [`redis-benchmark`](https://redis.io/topics/benchmarks): Redis includes the redis-benchmark utility that simulates running commands done by N clients at the same time sending M total queries (it is similar to the Apache's ab utility).

-- [`memtier_benchmark`](https://github.com/RedisLabs/memtier_benchmark): from [Redis Labs](https://redislabs.com/) is a NoSQL Redis and Memcache traffic generation and benchmarking tool.
+- [`memtier_benchmark`](https://github.com/RedisLabs/memtier_benchmark): from [Redis](https://redislabs.com/) is a NoSQL Redis and Memcache traffic generation and benchmarking tool.

+- `onnx_benchmark`: a quick tool that benchmarks the inference performance of ONNXRuntime backend for different model sizes.

 - [`aibench`](https://github.com/RedisAI/aibench):  a collection of Go programs that are used to generate datasets and then benchmark the inference performance of various Model Servers.

 This page is intended to provide clarity on how to obtain the benchmark numbers and links to the most recent results.
 We encourage developers, data scientists, and architects to run these benchmarks for themselves on their particular hardware, datasets, and Model Servers and pull request this documentation with links for the actual numbers.